Tried, tested and true

 Thanks to exceptionally advanced serviceability and reliability, Leopard DI650i can offer up to 20 percent higher availability compared with conventional DTH rigs at a similar technology level.

 All daily servicing tasks are possible at ground level on both sides of the machine.
 Critical components and assemblies swing out, or can be pulled down or driven out, for easy access to all locations with regular servicing needs.
-The modular covers can be easily helps the maintenance personnel to work productively without compromising on safety.
+The modular covers can be easily removed for maintenance work.
+All this helps the maintenance personnel to work productively without compromising on safety.

 Leopard DI650i uses the same silent and ergonomic iCAB cabin as Sandvik DXi top-hammer drill rigs; only the control panel layout is slightly different.
 The excellent visibility to the drilling area and a single integrated touch screen for all monitoring, diagnostics and